-Transpower, as the System Operator, is required to keep enough reserve generation to cover the risk of the largest connected generator tripping.
+The SO is required to keep enough reserve generation to cover the risk of the largest connected generator tripping.
 They are also required to keep the Grid frequency at 50Hz +/- 0.5Hz.
 If a large generator trips, it may cause a reduction in frequency, which if not rectified can result in other generators tripping and could lead to cascade failure of the transmission system.